literalpie/open-standup/README.md

 This is just a very basic POC right now.
 The names are hard-coded, and there's only one instance.

+### How to use

+go to https://open-standup.vercel.app to see a basic demo with a preset list of users.
+Anyone who is viewing the demo at the same time will see the same state as you.

+Go to https://open-standup.vercel.app/new to create a new standup with a custom list of participants.
+When you click "create standup", the URL will change to one that you can share with others to join your standup.

 ### Future

 I mostly made this app to play with Qwik, and I thought it would be cool to have an OSS standup app.